Mattlister/FilmDBMain/README.md

 ### The goals for the website are:

-* To be seen as an easy to use resource for a holiday adventurer wanting to try something new.
-Also, it showcases my working knowledge of various software languages which I've learnt during the various sections leading up to the MS2 project.
+* To be seen as an easy to use resource for movie enthusiasts wanting to learn or add something new in regards to a film theu're passionate about.
+Also, it showcases my working knowledge of various software languages which I've learnt during the various sections leading up to the MS3 project.